 We believe that our ability to deliver professional services successfully to clients is dependent on our managing directors working together as a collegial and collaborative team, at times working jointly on client projects.
-To build a sense of team effort and increase camaraderie among our managing directors, we have an incentive program for our office management that awards annual bonuses based on both the performance of the Company and the performance of the individual's particular office.
+To build a sense of team effort and increase camaraderie among our managing directors, we have an incentive program for our office management that awards annual bonuses based on both the performance of the Company and the performance of the individual's particular office and the individual.
 In addition, we believe many members of our office management own equity in the Company.
-We also have a new managing director program whereby new managing directors attend a regularly scheduled series of active training sessions taught by experienced managing directors and other senior management personnel.
-This program allows the veteran managing directors to share their success stories, foster the culture of the Company with the new managing directors and review specific client and consultant development programs.
+We also have a managing director training program whereby new managing directors participate in a series of development activities as set forth in a formalized training plan, a significant portion of which includes partnering with experienced managing directors and other senior management personnel.
+This allows the veteran managing directors to share their success stories, foster the culture of the Company with new managing directors and review specific client and consultant development programs.
 We believe these team-based practices enable us to better serve clients who prefer a centrally organized service approach.

-From our corporate headquarters in Irvine, California, we provide our North American and certain of our international offices with centralized administrative, marketing, finance, HR, IT, legal and real estate support.
-Our financial reporting is centralized in our corporate service center.
+From our corporate headquarters in Irvine, California, we provide our North American offices and certain of our international offices with centralized administrative, marketing, finance, HR, IT, legal and real estate support.
+Our financial reporting is also centralized in our corporate service center.
 This center also handles invoicing, accounts payable and collections, and administers HR services including employee compensation and benefits administration.
 We also have a business support operations center in our Utrecht, Netherlands office to provide centralized finance, HR, IT, payroll and legal support to our European offices.
 In addition, in the United States, Canada and Mexico, we have a corporate networked IT platform with centralized financial reporting capabilities and a front office client management system.
 These centralized functions minimize the administrative burdens on our office management and allow them to spend more time focused on client and consultant development.